alfredcs/SM_Pipeline_Demo/README.md

 5. From the newly launched terminal, try: git clone https://github.com/alfredcs/SM_Pipeline_Demo.git
 6. Make the assumed role has needed permission policies to run Sagemaker
 7. Run different samples using Jupyter Lab or Notebook
-		1) sagemaker-pipelines-xgboost-abalone.ipynb: Pipeline demo on regression with Abalone dataset
+		1) sagemaker-pipelines-xgboost-abalone.ipynb: Pipeline demo on regression with Abalone dataset;
-		2) sagemaker-pipelines-customized-project.ipynb: Custimize a pipeline project
+		2) sagemaker-pipelines-customized-project.ipynb: Custimize a pipeline project;
-		3) xgboost_mnist.ipynb: Prediction with a SageMaker build-in a;gorithm
+		3) xgboost_mnist.ipynb: Prediction with a SageMaker build-in algorithm,